NikshiM/DIPseminar/README.md

 ![i3](https://user-images.githubusercontent.com/72375228/104285443-a357aa80-54d9-11eb-99fc-76fc71446222.PNG)

 ## 3. Develop a program to find sum and mean of a set of images.Create n number of images and read the directory and perform operation.
+You can add two images with the OpenCV function, cv. add(), or simply by the numpy operation res = img1 + img2.
+The function mean calculates the mean value M of array elements, independently for each channel, and return it:" This mean it should return you a scalar for each layer of you image

 import cv2
 import os